 Show F1, F2, etc. keys on the Touch Bar

 The option is available only on Apple MacBook Pro models with a Touch Bar.
 It is disabled by default, so you have to hold down the Fn key to see function keys.
 Enable it to always show function keys on the Touch Bar instead of controls specific to DataSpell.
-For more information, see Touch bar support.
+For more information, refer to Touch bar support.

 Use national layout for shortcuts